 What are our shelf life resources?

-Our how long does beef last content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life.
+In determining how long Beef lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Beef.

-Although the shelf life of beef information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion.
+Although the Beef shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
 Please eat responsibly!